 - Lots of room for four adults

 features & specs

-We think it’s very good in the more affordable versions, though we’re smitten with the Black Label interiors.
+We’re not sold on the pricey Grand Touring, but most Aviators have lush interiors and excellent safety.
 We give it a TCC Rating of 7.3 out of 10.
 (Read more about how we rate cars.)

 Is the Lincoln Aviator a good-looking car?

 It’s the better-looking sibling to the big Navigator, with a more suave interior than the sleek, small Corsair.
 It’s an 8 for us, with two extra points for its cabin and one extra for its exterior.

 Though it shares some underpinnings with the Ford Explorer, the Aviator’s low-slung, swept-back look pins on luxury details to distinguish itself—like the bougie light-up Lincoln logo that studs its mesh grille.
 We’d compare the roofline to the Range Rover, if it weren’t already obvious; from the slim LED lighting to the uncluttered sideview, all the way to the 120-point lettering on its tailgate, the Aviator’s learned all the Land Rover styling lessons and translated them into something its own.